AlexPl292/tg_backup/README.md

             If both included-chats and excluded_chats have the same value, the chat will be excluded.

+        --keep-last-n-logs <keep-last-n-logs>
+            Amount of log files that would be kept in the log directory [default: 1000]

     -o, --output <output>
             Backup output directory